Design comparison

 Community feedback

-- @AdrianoEscarabotePosted 22 days ago
+- @AdrianoEscarabotePosted about 1 month ago

 Hi Gilbert Ofori-Boye, how’s everything?
 I think your project turned out great!
 However, I have some feedback that I think might be useful: